 Principles for determining interest rate for loans:

 - Company’s weighted average cost of funds, un-allocable overheads and other administrative costs which is further adjusted for ALM mismatch.
-The weighted average cost of funds is computed taking into account the cost of Flexiloan’s (FL) aggregate borrowings at the month end time from various sources such as bank, NBFC lines, non-convertible debentures, etc.
+The weighted average cost of funds is computed considering the cost of the Company’s aggregate borrowings at month end time from various sources such as bank, NBFC lines, non-convertible debentures, etc.

-- The rate of interest for loans for various business segments and various schemes thereunder is arrived at through FL’s interest rate model, cost on account of risk and tenor premium for the concerned business segment, business specific operating cost and margin is added to arrive at the lending rate.
+- The rate of interest for loans for various business segments and various schemes thereunder is arrived at through Company’s interest rate model, cost on account of risk and tenor premium for the concerned business segment, business specific operating cost and margin is added to arrive at the lending rate.

-- The final lending rate for various products offered by FL will be arrived at after taking into account market reputation, interest, credit and default risk in the related business segment, historical performance of similar homogeneous clients, profile of the borrower, tenure of relationship with the borrower, repayment track record of the borrower in case of existing customer, subventions available, deviations permitted, future potential, group strength, overall customer yield, nature and value of primary and collateral security, etc. Such information is gathered based on information provided by the borrower, credit reports, market intelligence and information gathered by field inspection of the borrower’s premises.
+- The final lending rate for various products offered by the Company will be arrived at, after taking into account market reputation, interest, credit and default risk in the related business segment, historical performance of similar homogeneous clients, profile of the borrower, tenure of relationship with the borrower, repayment track record of the borrower in case of existing customer, subventions available, deviations permitted, future potential, group strength, overall customer yield, nature and value of primary and collateral security, etc. Such information is gathered based on information provided by the borrower, credit reports, market intelligence and information gathered by field inspection of the borrower’s premises.

-- The rate of interest for the same product and tenor availed during same period by different customers need not to be standardized.
+The rate of interest for the same product and tenor availed during same period by different customers need not to be standardized.
 It could vary for different customers depending upon consideration of any or combination of above factors.